kwakutwumasi/Authentication-Server/totp-server/README.md

 The last step will shorten the (possibly) longer integer to at most the length required.

 A reference implementation of an authentication device is provided in this repository.
-It is developed using the Codenameone crossplatform mobile application development platform.